-25.-(1) A person must not directly or indirectly provide technical assistance relating to military goods or military technology-

-- (a) to a person connected with the Central African Republic, or - (b) for use in the Central African Republic. - (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes a prohibition in paragraph (1) commits an offence, but- - (a) it is a defence for a person charged with the offence of contravening paragraph (1)(a) ("P") to show that P did not know and had no reasonable cause to suspect that the person was connected with the Central African Republic; - (b) it is a defence for a person charged with the offence of contravening paragraph (1)(b) to show that the person did not know and had no reasonable cause to suspect that the goods or technology were for use in the Central African Republic.
+- 32.-(1) A person must not directly or indirectly provide technical assistance relating to military goods or military technology to a designated person. - (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence, but it is a defence for a person charged with that offence ("P") to show that P did not know and had no reasonable cause to suspect that the person to whom the technical assistance was provided was a designated person.